sudongqi/seq2seq_chatbot/README.md

 ###Features
 * dynamic rnn with smart loader
 * beam search on prediction
-* signal indicator for decoder
+* signal indicator for decoder (read the report for more details)

 ###Instruction
 * run "python train.py"